yjrd21/FreeStyle/README.md

 - CI/CD: GitHub Actions
 - Testing: XCTest

-🧑‍🎨 Design Philosophy
----

-👋 About Me
+### About Me

 Hi there — I’m Daniel, a computer science graduate, iOS developer, and freestyle dancer.
 This project is a personal blend of technical skill and creative expression.
-I'm excited to share it with both dancers and developers.

 LinkedIn: www.linkedin.com/in/danielyuen2025
 Email: dyuensg@gmail.com